The Most Common Bacteria in Healthcare Associated Infections

 11. Klebsiella pneumoniae

-: premature infants and infants in the neonatal intensive care unit; patients with ventilators, intravenous catheters; patients taking long courses of certain antibiotics; patients requiring invasive medical devices, urinary catheters, ventilators
+Who’s at risk: premature infants and infants in the neonatal intensive care unit; patients with ventilators, intravenous catheters; patients taking long courses of certain antibiotics; patients requiring invasive medical devices, urinary catheters, ventilators

 Transmission: person-to-person contact or contamination of medical devices